Living With An Addict

 Educate Yourself

 Addiction is a disease, but if you are not struggling with it yourself, it can be hard to understand.
 Instead of resenting the addict for what you believe is just a “moral shortcoming,” you should try to understand what they are going through.
-Some rehabs offer family therapy for loved ones of addicts to assist with this process.
+Some rehabs offer support groups for families of addicts to assist with this process.
 Learning everything you can about their addiction is also the best way to get them help.

 Set Boundaries

-It is important to set boundaries when living with a drug addict.
+It’s important to set boundaries when living with a drug addict.
 Left to their own devices and without any rules, addicts can quickly spiral out of control.
 They may try to manipulate or take advantage of you.
 They could even try to steal money from you to fuel their habits.
-Setting rules and boundaries can help prevent this as well as keep you from unknowingly enabling the addict which could only make their behavior worse.
+Setting rules and boundaries can help prevent this as well as keep you from unknowingly enabling the addict, which could only make their behavior worse.

 Get Them Help If You Can

-There is a fine line between getting someone help and trying to fix them.
-You cannot get someone help if they do not want it.
-When you are living with a drug addict it can be hard to find this balance.
+There is a fine line between getting someone's help and trying to fix them.
+You cannot get someone's help if they do not want it.
+In life with an addict, it can be hard to find this balance.
 You can take steps to try and get them into treatment, but you need to understand that they may not be receptive.
 Reach out for help from others.
-Professional addiction interventionists may also be able to get this person into treatment.
+A professional alcohol intervention may also be able to get this person into treatment.

 Take Care of Yourself

-It is important to remember that you are not alone and to not let your needs suffer because of someone else’s drug habits.
-Along with finding articles online, there are plenty of other resources out there for someone in your situation.
+It’s important to remember that you are not alone and to not let your needs suffer because of someone else’s drug habits.
+Along with finding articles online, there are many other resources out there for someone in your situation.
 Join a support group, talk to a therapist, or read books on how to survive living with an addict.
 Don’t forget to take time for yourself as well.
-Living with an alcoholic or addict can be stressful, so it is important that you do things to help negate this stress.
+Living with an addict spouse, parent, or child can be stressful, so it’s important that you do things to help negate this stress.

 Move Out

-While you may feel guilty about deserting them, if, after all of your attempts to help they still refuse to get treatment and their actions are putting you in a bad or unsafe position, it may be time to move out.
-Just because you love them doesn’t mean you should have to live with drug deals in your home or complete neglect of your living space.
+While you may feel guilty about deserting them, if, after all your attempts to help, they still refuse to get treatment and their actions are putting you in a bad or unsafe position, it may be time to move out.
+Just because you love them doesn’t mean you have to live with drug deals in your home, complete neglect of your living space, or worse.
 Moving out can help you start to rebuild your life.

-If someone you know is struggling with a drug addiction or you are living with an addict, try to get them help.
+If someone you know is struggling with drug addiction or you’re living with an addict, try to get them help.
 Don’t let matters get out of control.
-At Banyan Chicago, we offer various programs and therapies to help people overcome their addiction issues.
+Our facility offers a wide range of Illinois addiction treatment to help people with all kinds of substance use disorders, ranging from alcoholism to drug addiction.